open-sdg/open-sdg/docs/social-media-sharing.md

 To set up the sticky share buttons on your country's data website, the following line of code needs to be uncommented in the config.yml file:</br>
 `#sharethis_property: '5d279253faeee40012f195e1'`<br>
 e.g. `sharethis_property: '5d279253faeee40012f195e1'`

+You can also add your own property by [signing up to ShareThis](https://platform.sharethis.com/sign-up).
+Adding your own property means that you will be able to configure the buttons to how you want them e.g. add more buttons for different social media platforms